Help Birds see windows and avoid striking the glass ..

-PROBLEM: Window strike often occurs when birds perceive a LINE OF FLIGHT through one window of your home and out another.
-This also occurs on buildings with corners made of glass or when birds see OPEN SKY or TREES reflected in your window.
-This may occur on certain windows or areas of a window based on the time of day or orientation to the sun.
+Window strike often occurs when birds perceive a LINE OF FLIGHT through one window of your home and out another.
+This also occurs on buildings with corners made of glass or when birds see SKY or TREES reflected in your windows.
+This may occur on certain windows or areas of a window based on the season, time of day or orientation to the sun.
 Bird strikes are often a problem near BIRD FEEDERS.
-Bird feeders should be positioned closer than 3 feet or further than 30 feet from your windows.
+Bird feeders should be positioned closer than 1 metre or further than 9 metres from your windows.
 Feeding birds are easily frightened and then take wild, evasive flight.
 If your feeder is close to the window, birds fly away from the house.

-SOLUTION: WindowAlert is a decal that may be applied to home and office windows.
+WindowAlert is a decal that can be applied to the outside of home or office windows.
 The decal contains a component which brilliantly reflects ultraviolet sunlight.
 This ultraviolet light is invisible to humans, but glows like a stoplight for birds.

 Birds enjoy sharper vision than humans.
-Birds can see certain light frequencies--including ultraviolet--that humans cannot see.
+Birds can see certain light frequencies--including ultraviolet--that is invisible to us.

 In fact, many songbirds have feathers that reflect ultraviolet light.
 This light is used to communicate species, gender, and perhaps even social standing.
 Birds can see this ultraviolet light under normal, daylight conditions.
 Humans require the assistance of a black light.

 1) Both birds and humans have photoreceptive 'cones' in the retina located at the back of the eye.
 These cones allow us to see colour light.
 The human eye contains 10,000 cones per square millimetre.
 Songbirds, for example, have up to 12 times this amount or 120,000 cones per square millimetre.